Baz (tribe): History

 Maha Khtayya was the chief village of the region, followed by Shwawwa.
-All the Maliks descended from the hereditary Malik-Younan family.
-The last malik, Malik Khamo Younan of Maha Khtayya died in 1937 at Baghdad, Iraq.
-The Baz region was also the birthplace and ancestral home of the Assyrian World War I commander General Agha Petros.

 The Assyrians of the Baz tribe were renowned carpenters and iron-workers who worked not only in their villages, but throughout Mosul and other large towns of Upper Mesopotamia.

-Baznaye are traditionally adherents of the Assyrian Church of the East, and the majority remain adherents.
-Baznaye can also be found in the Chaldean Catholic Church due to the conversions made in the early 20th century and resettlement near traditional Chaldean villages.
-Some Baznaye also joined the Ancient Church of the East after the 1968 schism.
-A very small minority also adhere to Presbyterianism, Anglicanism and Evangelicalism.
-The patron saint of the region is Mar Qayyoma.
-Mar Zaia is also highly revered as it was the cathedral church of Diocese of Jilu and Baz.

 Assyrian Villages in Baz, Turkey

 The Assyrian settlements that traditionally comprised the Baz region in Hakkari consist of the following villages.
 The region has been empty since they were abandoned in 1915 due to the Assyrian genocide.